-They have a couple of pros, the first most obvious is that it clears your toilet and never has a weak flush.
-The second is it uses less water than your typical gravity flush toilet.
+They have a couple of pros, the first and most obvious is that it clears your toilet and never has a weak flush.
+The second is it uses less water than your typical gravity-flush toilet.

-There are two downsides to using a pressure assisted toilet.
-The main one being the noise.
+There are two downsides to using a pressure-assisted toilet.
+The main one is the noise.
 It can be quite loud, but it only lasts a second or so.
-The other is that they are not easy to find in the big box hardware stores.
+The other is that they are not easy to find in big-box hardware stores.
 Your best bet is Amazon.

 One of the most popular versions is the powerful Zurn Z5572 Dual Flush, Elongated Pressure Assist.

 If you don’t want to buy a whole new toilet, then you can retrofit your old one with the pressure tank.

 The Flushmate M-101526-F31 FM III 503 Pressure Assist tank will fit in most two-piece toilet tanks except for some Kohler and Gerber.